csarevalo/Case-Studies/Cyclistic-Data-Analysis-2020/README.md

     * Now that we have the most basic station information, we need consider the trip data from 2020 where we notice that the geo-location can be different for the same station.

     * Latitude / Longitude values for the stations are included in the same row as each ride’s information.
 Since each bike has its own GPS device, there is slight variance in the lat/long values of every station per ride.
 However, each station can only have one unique geo-location, so we take mean value for all respective lat/long values of a station.

+    * These values are then used to replaced the start and end station lat/long values for each ride.

 #### Cleaning Operations